6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Accessories | — | 3% | ? |

 But the data below does not have precision at the salesperson level.
-It is summarized for all the employee for each moth of the quarter.
+It is summarized for all the employees for each moth of the quarter.
 Since the head of sales does not have individual sales data for each salesperson, they cannot pay commissions.

 Total Sales | |||